-" Sexual Harassment, Sexual Violence, Relationship Violence, and Stalking
+" Sexual Misconduct; including Sexual Violence, Relationship Violence, Stalking, and Sexual Harrassment

-Sexual harassment, sexual violence, relationship violence, and stalking in any form, including sexual assault and rape, is prohibited by the University's Sexual Harassment, Sexual Violence, Relationship Violence and Stalking Policy.
-Sexual violence includes a range of behaviors in which an act of a sexual nature is taken against another person without his or her consent or when he or she is unable to consent.
-The policy can be found in multiple locations, including in Pennbook at https://catalog.upenn.edu/pennbook/sexual-misconduct-resource-offices-complaint-procedures/ and in Almanac at https://almanac.upenn.edu/uploads/media/No.6 OF_RECORD_Sexual_Misconduct_Policy.pdf
+Sexual harassment, sexual violence, relationship violence, and stalking in any form is prohibited by the University's Sexual Misconduct Policy.
+Sexual violence includes a range of behaviors in which an act of a sexual nature is taken against another individual without that person's consent or when the individual is unable to consent.
+There are various types of sexual violence, including but not limited to sexual assault and rape as defined in the policy, found in the Almanac at: https://almanac.upenn.edu/uploads/media/071922-sexual_misconduct_policy_supplement.pdf